-- 1 To provide legal advice and assistance on a wide range of social welfare law, including welfare benefits, housing, homelessness and debt.
-This will include dealing with cessation of benefits; benefit appeals; overpayments; backdated claims; homelessness applications; rent arrears; debts with creditors including commercial debts and court fines. - 2 To provide representation at Social Security Tribunals. - 3 Undertake casework where appropriate to do so and refer to external firms where necessary. - 4 To keep up to date with changes in relevant areas of law through own research and attending training. - 5 To provide legal advice on the national helpline as and when required. - 6 To engage in project work, training, publicity and information work as required. - 7 To undertake your own typing, filing and word processing. - 8 To undertake regular reviews of all new and ongoing clients.
+- 1 Provide legal advice and assistance on a wide range of social welfare law, including social security, housing, homelessness and debt.
+This will include dealing with: cessation of benefits; benefit appeals; overpayments; backdated claims; homelessness applications; rent arrears; debts with creditors including commercial debts and court fines. - 2 Provide representation at Social Security Tribunals. - 3 Work with the Lead Solicitor on Immigration to support the development and implementation of an immigration practice. - 4 Undertake casework where appropriate to do so and refer to external agencies/firms where necessary. - 5 Keep up to date with changes in relevant areas of law through own research and attending training. - 6 Provide legal advice on the national helpline as and when required. - Actively engage in project work, training, publicity and information work as required. - 8 Undertake your own document administration and processing. - 9 Undertake regular reviews of all new and ongoing clients.